tkin91e55/docker-antlr/README.md

 	- listner logic for that language is generated after comipling .g4, for example, ${rule}Listener.js is auto generated.
 	- With Listener you can neither control the flow of a listener nor return anything from its functions, while you can do both of them with a visitor.
 So if you need to control how the nodes of the AST are entered, or to gather information from several of them, you probably want to use a visitor.
 2. experiment with a transversal tree, verifty its transversal
-3. how is it made?
-(Latte lang)[https://github.com/wkgcass/Latte-lang]
+3. ??how is it made?
+(Latte lang)[https://github.com/wkgcass/Latte-lang] Look at the parser.java, many detail inside
+4. what is channel?
+5. how mode is used?? check https://tomassetti.me/antlr-mega-tutorial/#lexical-modes

 ### Reference